Save the date for Blondes vs. Brunettes on May 7, 2016 in Middleton!

 Where the funds go

-Funds raised from Blondes vs. Brunettes Madison will benefit the mission-fueled initiatives of the Alzheimer’s Association, South Central Wisconsin Chapter.
+Funds raised from Blondes vs. Brunettes Middleton will benefit the mission-fueled initiatives of the Alzheimer’s Association South Central Wisconsin Chapter.